 Student Technology Equipment Checkout Guidelines

-The World Wide Web is full of resources that support learning.
+The World Wide Web is full of resources to compel, support and accelerate learning.
 Access to those resources is not only important while students are on campus, but also when they are home.
 Plano ISD aims to ensure that all students can connect to appropriate online tools and content wherever they happen to be located.
-For that reason, all K-12 students are eligible to receive a District-issued Chromebook to use at home if needed.
+For that reason, all K-12 students are assigned a District-issued Chromebook that may be used at home as appropriate.
 Depending on circumstances, some families may also receive a WiFi hotspot.
-Requests for Chromebooks and hotspots should be made through the Parent Portal during annual registration, new student enrollment, or anytime after the school year begins.
-Details about technology equipment distribution, including required forms, dates, times and locations, will be communicated by each campus to its families.
+Authorizations and acknowledgements related to technology equipment, including Chromebooks and hotspots, are processed through the Parent Portal during annual registration, new student enrollment, or anytime after the school year begins.
+Details about technology equipment distribution, including any required forms, dates, times and locations, will be communicated by each campus to its families.
 Questions about this process should be directed to your home campus(es).

 While no deposit is required to receive these offered items, the District expects all technology equipment to be returned in good working condition.
 Below, we are providing relevant notification, instructions, procedures, policies, and processes related to the use of district-issued technology equipment.
 These guidelines are part of our effort to make sure that all students have the instructional materials they need to fully participate in academic programming while ensuring public resources are being effectively managed and maintained.